Ji-Zhou/Collaborative-Vehicle-Trajectory-Planning/README.md

 # Collaborative Vehicle Trajectory Planning

 This repository includes several demonstration videos of tested cases for review purposes.
-The complete codebase will be made publicly available upon completion of the peer-review process.
+The complete code will be made publicly available upon completion of the peer-review process.

 # Overview